apisandipas/razzle-starter/README.md

-# TallahasseeCreative.com - a playground for testing SSR concepts
+# razzle-starter - a playground for testing SSR concepts

 ## Proof of concept with batteries included.